alpha-bytes/sf-extend/README.md

 ```

 ## Sharing and Finding Extensions
-If you'd like to share your awesome creations with the rest of the world simply publish your package to npm using the format `sf-x-<yourExtensionName>`.
+If you'd like to share your awesome creations with the rest of the world simply publish your package to npm using the format `sf-extend-<yourExtensionName>`.

 <!-- ### Community Extensions -->

 ## FAQ

 **How is an extension different than a plugin?**\
 _An `sfdx` plugin adds additional commands to the base cli that a user must call manually.
-An `sf-x` extension, on the other hand, allows you to automatically execute logic before/after core commands without the need for manual user invocation._
+An `sf-extend` extension, on the other hand, allows you to automatically execute logic before/after core commands without the need for manual user invocation._

 **Can I extend custom plugin commands?**
 _Technically, yes, though the Inquirer prompts that walk the user through installation only list out core commands, so you need to configure the package.json (or global config file) manually._